pandas-dev/pandas/web/pandas/pdeps/0008-inplace-methods-in-pandas.md

 ### Standardize on the `copy` keyword instead of `inplace`

-It may seem more natural to standardize on the `copy` keyword instead of the `inplace` keyword, since the `copy` keyword already returns a new object instead of None (enabling method chaining) and avoids a coopy when it is set to `False`.
+It may seem more natural to standardize on the `copy` keyword instead of the `inplace` keyword, since the `copy` keyword already returns a new object instead of None (enabling method chaining) and avoids a copy when it is set to `False`.

 However, the `copy` keyword is not supported in any of the values-mutating methods listed in Group 2 above unlike `inplace`, so semantics of future inplace mutation of values align better with the current behavior of